Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call 09-02-22.md

 ## Agenda
 - Team introductions / domain stewards
 - Breakout rooms for face time w/stewards
-- Participatory session for those unsure where they want to be / choose your own adventure
+- Participatory session for those unsure where they want to be / who to meet
--

 ---